College Football Playoff Predictor 2026-27: 12-Team Playoff Picture

 PFSN’s College Football Playoff Predictor is a tool that allows you to play out various weekly scenarios to see how the CFP picture changes with each scenario.
 The combination of actual game results from the college football season, along with user-selected game picks, up-to-date CFB power rankings, AI-simulated results, and our college football strength of schedule metric, provides you with a unique CFP bracket.

-PFSN’s Playoff Machine is updated within minutes of the conclusion of each college football game to allow you to test out an unlimited number of playoff scenarios in real time to see how your favorite team is impacted in the CFB playoff picture.
+PFSN’s Playoff Predictor is updated within minutes of the conclusion of each college football game to allow you to test out an unlimited number of playoff scenarios in real time to see how your favorite team is impacted in the CFB playoff picture.

 From there, you can see the projected playoff field and manipulate any of the game results to see how they affect the CFB playoff picture.
 Once your CFB playoff bracket is set, you can select the winners of each playoff matchup from the first round through the National Championship.